 Join us for this month's RSA Performing Arts Network event, where we'll be considering the RSA and the Performing Arts.

 Following two meetings where there has been (hotly debated) input from network members into RSA research, the time seems right to step back and consider what else Fellows from the Performing Arts Sector bring to the RSA.
-We’ll be thinking about how can we best participate in and contribute to the RSA's mission to enrich society through ideas and actions, and how we can raise awareness of our work throughout the Fellowship and involve other FRSAs.
+We’ll be thinking about how we can best participate in and contribute to the RSA's mission to enrich society through ideas and actions, and how we can raise awareness of our work throughout the Fellowship and involve other RSA Fellows.

 Vikki Heywood CBE will be joining us for the evening.
 Vikki is chair of the RSA and has a background in running many performing arts venues that enrich society in a multitude of ways (including leading young people's venue Contact Theatre, the Royal Court, and the RSC).